-- · your legal spouse; - your biological children, adopted children, or stepchildren under age 26; or - other children for whom you are the court-appointed guardian to age 18.
+- your legal spouse PEIA does not recognize "common law" marriage; - your biological children, adopted children, or stepchildren under age 26; or - other children for whom you are the court-appointed guardian to age 18.

 A child may not be enrolled for health coverage as both a policyholder (as a public employee in his or her own right) and as a dependent child.